LoginShield/test-enterprise-service-node-js/README.md

 test-enterprise-service-node-js
 ===============================

-This service does NOT use a database; all data is stored in memory so every time it starts the tests can be repeated.
+This service stores all its data in memory, so every time you start or restart the service, you have to start over with creating a new account.

 To run the test service locally, you'll need to: